 You have two options for changing your name on your Notary Commission:

-To change your name prior to your Commission expiration date, complete and submit the name/address change form, new bond, and $30 fee to our office.
+To change your name prior to your Commission expiration date, please see our Steps to Update your Notary Public Record.
 Upon receipt of these items, our office will assign you a new commission with a new expiration date.
 Then you may purchase a stamp with your new name and new commission expiration date.

 You may keep notarizing using your current stamp and signing the name you are currently commissioned under until your commission officially expires.
 You will need to specify your new name when you renew your commission.